StumpedMom/StumpedMom/content/en/posts/down_with_the_pta.md

 But those PTA invitations won’t stop.
 So what’s a woke parent to do?
 The next time a PTA pusher approaches me on the school yard.
 Here is what I’m saying:

 “No thanks I’m going to invest what little spare time I have in direct involvement in the classroom and any spare resources I have will be dedicated to campaigns for just and equal schools,”  but I’m also gonna wait till my daughter is ready to start our daily foot-race home before I shout “DOWN WITH THE PTA” as I flee the scene.
-For PTA Moms are brutal are as brutal as they are industrious and I’m not hanging around for a beating.
+For PTA Moms are as brutal as they are industrious and I’m not hanging around for a beating.